 The best way to ensure that all contingencies are considered is to ask a lawyer to help you draft your will.
 An attorney will know the laws of the state and provide you with every resource you need to create a document that will stand up in probate.

-In addition, an attorney may suggest other estate planning tools, such as trusts, that may serve you better and direct your estate more completely.
-When your estate planning is complete, you and your loved ones will have peace of mind about the future.
+In addition, an attorney may suggest other tools, such as trusts, that may serve you better and direct your estate more completely.